Sensitivity analysis of $\beta$-decay half-life predictions for Ge, As, Zr and Mo nuclei within the mapped interacting boson model: Introduction

-In that context, it is necessary to develop theoretical models that accurately describe characteristics of $\beta$ decay, and to reduce or make controllable the possible theoretical uncertainties in given models.
-Nuclear structure models that are frequently applied to study the $\beta$-decay of medium-heavy and heavy nuclei include the nuclear shell model (NSM) \cite{langanke2003,caurier2005,syoshida2018,suzuki2018,kumar2024}, the quasi-particle random-phase approximation (QRPA) \cite{moeller2003,alvarez2004,sarriguren2015,boillos2015,pirinen2015,simkovic2013,mustonen2016,marketin2016,suhonen2017,ney2020,ravlic2021,yoshida2023}, and the interacting boson model (IBM) \cite{navratil1988,dellagiacoma1989,brant2004,brant2006,yoshida2013,mardones2016,nomura2020beta-1,nomura2020beta-2,ferretti2020,nomura2022beta-ge,nomura2022beta-rh,nomura2024beta,homma2024}.
-In particular, the IBM is a model in which collective monopole $J=0^+$ and quadrupole $J=2^+$ pairs of valence nucleons are approximated to $s$ and $d$ bosons, respectively \cite{IBM}.
-Since the IBM represents a drastic truncation of the full shell-model space, thus requiring only small computational costs, the main advantage of the model is that it is able to describe low-lying collective states of heavy nuclei in deformed (open-shell) regions that are beyond reach of massive calculations such as in the large-scale NSM.
-However, the IBM itself is a phenomenological model, that is, its parameters have to be fit to experimental data, it was not clear as to the reliability of the model in the predictions of $\beta$-decay properties of neutron-rich nuclei that are very far from the stability line and for which experimental data are not available.
+It is thus crucial to develop theoretical models that accurately describe characteristics of $\beta$ decay, and to reduce or make controllable the possible theoretical uncertainties in given models.
+Nuclear structure models that are frequently applied to study the $\beta$-decay of medium-heavy and heavy nuclei include the nuclear shell model (NSM) \cite{langanke2003,caurier2005,syoshida2018,suzuki2018,kumar2024}, the quasiparticle random-phase approximation (QRPA) \cite{moeller2003,alvarez2004,sarriguren2015,boillos2015,pirinen2015,simkovic2013,mustonen2016,marketin2016,suhonen2017,ney2020,ravlic2021,yoshida2023}, and the interacting boson model (IBM) \cite{navratil1988,dellagiacoma1989,brant2004,brant2006,yoshida2013,mardones2016,nomura2020beta-1,nomura2020beta-2,ferretti2020,nomura2022beta-ge,nomura2022beta-rh,nomura2024beta,homma2024}.
+The basic assumption of the IBM is that collective monopole (with spin and parity $J^{\pi}=0^+$) and quadrupole ($J^{\pi}=2^+$) pairs of valence nucleons are approximated to $s$ and $d$ bosons, respectively \cite{IBM}, which therefore represents a drastic truncation of the full shell-model configuration space.
+The IBM has been often employed in the $\beta$-decay studies in different mass regions.
+While the IBM is able to simultaneously describe low-lying collective states and $\beta$ decays of heavy nuclei in deformed or open-shell regions, in the majority of the earlier $\beta$-decay studies within the IBM most of the model parameters were obtained from phenomenological adjustments to the experimental low-energy spectra for each nucleus.
+The reliability of the model in the predictions of $\beta$-decay properties of neutron-rich nuclei that are very far from the stability line and for which experimental data are not available has not yet been clarified.